JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/billiard_table.md

 # Make the structure required:
 billiard = Billiard(bd)
 ```
-To make sure the billiard looks as you would expect, use the function `plot_billiard(bd)`.
+To make sure the billiard looks as you would expect, use the function `plot(bd)`.
 Create a particle inside that billiard and evolve it:
 ```@example tut1
 using PyPlot
-plot_billiard(billiard)
+plot(billiard)
 ω = 0.5
 p = randominside(billiard, ω)
 xt, yt, vxt, vyt, t = construct(evolve!(p, billiard, 100)...)